-Public Public Toilet (north) Opportunities: This is and sho This is a recently constructed facility (2017) and so is compliant will all current requirements and should be retained for the foreseeable term.
+Public Public Toilet (north) Opportunities: This is and sh This is a recently constructed facility (2017) and so is compliant will all current requirements and should be retained for the foreseeable term.
 Demolish & co-locate a new shed with an upgraded pavilion at the Bloomfield Road site.
-Public Public Toilet (south) This is.
-This is a recently constructed (2015) automated toilet, compliant with all current requirements.
-Buldings: Implications for the master plan: lssues: Issues / weaknesses • The facility is in an exposed and isolated location within the reserve and is not The Frederick Wachter Reserve Pavilion does not meet current SSA or DDA / Australian Standard requirements; • related to other facilities.
-The facility is a single cubicle unit, which is not in accordance with City of Greater.
-The Frederick Wachter Reserve Pavilion is poorly oriented to the associated sports fields; The Frederick Wachter Reserve Clubrooms duplicate the function of the main football / • Dandenong current practice.
-The City of Greater Dandenong has moved away from the provision of automated public toilet facilities since the installation of this unit. cricket pavilion; The existing southern toilet block is isolated and exposed, and poorly integrated with Оррон Opportunities: nearby park facilities; The existing maintenance shed is isolated and lacks formal access. • To consolidate a new facility in accordance with City of Greater Dandenong current practice, in association with any enhancement s to the nearby picnic and play Strengths / opportunities provides opportunity for future expansion as required; The northern toilet block is a recent facility compliant with relevant requirements, and could be better used through the location of additional park activities nearby.
+Public Public Toilet (south) D. His control of the second o This is This is a recently constructed (2015) automated toilet, compliant with all current requirements. buldings: implications for the master plan: lssnes: - Issues / weaknesses • The facility is in an exposed and isolated location within the reserve and is not The Frederick Wachter Reserve Pavilion does not meet current SSA or DDA / Australian Standard requirements; • related to other racilities.
+The facility is a single cubicle unit, which is not in accordance with City of Greater Dandenons current tractice.
+The Frederick Wachter Reserve Pavilion is poorly oriented to the associated sports fields; The Frederick Wachter Reserve Clubrooms duplicate the function of the main football / • The City of Greater Dandenong has moved away from the provision of automated public tollet facilities since the installation of this unit. cncket pavilion; The existing southern toilet block is isolated and exposed, and poorly integrated with nearby park facilities.
+Oppor Opportunities: The existing maintenance shed is isolated and lacks formal access. • To consolidate a new facility in accordance with City of Greater Dandenong current practice, in association with any enhancement is to the nearby picuic and play Strengths / opportunities areas.
+The existing Keysborough Tennis Club building is well oriented to its adjoining courts and • To provide a larger facility, with an increased number of cubicles to cater for the needs of the local community as well as increased visitation associated with playground and picnic area enhancements. provides opportunity for future expansion as required; The northern toilet block is a recent facility compliant with relevant requirements, and could be better used through the location of additional park activities nearby.
+Mainte Maintenance shed Thisa This a painted brick shed with a single roller door. senss 22 The small size of the shed is potentially problematic should the maintenance requirements of the reserve increase.
+The shed is remotely located from convenient Vehicle access and parking.